I have all this pumpkin pie spice mix left over in my pantry. What can I do with it?

 Here’s the truth: Pumpkin pie spice is really a simple blend of cinnamon, ginger, nutmeg, and allspice (and sometimes one or two other spices).
 This makes it a fantastic one-ingredient solution that, just like other spice blends (think herbes de Provence or Italian seasoning), delivers a whole range of flavors in just one spoonful.
 (If you don’t have a jar, it’s easy to make your own with our stir-together recipe.)

 What’s more, pumpkin pie spice isn’t relegated to just baked goods.
-Take this extraordinarily flavorful dish of spiced ground beef, lentils, rice, tangy yogurt, and crunchy fried onions, which will fill your kitchen with pungent aromas.
-A final sprinkling of fresh dill and a spritz of lemon juice add a sunny punch to combat the midwinter blahs.
+Take this extraordinarily flavorful dish of spiced ground beef, lentils, rice, tangy yogurt, and crunchy fried onions, which is a fast, weeknight riff on the classic Lebanese dish mujaddara.
+It will fill your kitchen with pungent aromas.